California mountain and desert towns dig out of the mud from 1st tropical storm in 84 years

 Elsewhere, Tropical Storm Harold made landfall on the South Texas coast Tuesday, where it is expected to bring wind gusts of up to 50 mph (80 kmh) in areas along the U.S.-Mexico border and produce 2 to 4 inches (5 to 10 centimeters) of rain with some isolated amounts of up to 6 inches (15 centimeters) in South Texas through Wednesday.

 Antczak and Stefanie Dazio reported from Los Angeles and Watson from San Diego.
-Associated Press reporters Eugene Garcia in Cathedral City; Ken Ritter in Las Vegas; Will Weissert in Washington; Freida Frisaro in Fort Lauderdale, Florida; Curt Anderson in St. Petersburg, Florida; and Walter Berry in Phoenix, contributed to this report.
+Associated Press reporters Eugene Garcia in Cathedral City; Ken Ritter in Las Vegas; Freida Frisaro in Fort Lauderdale, Florida; and Scott Sonner in Reno, Nevada, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.